Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 Lowers blood sugars

-Mounjaro helps improve blood sugar levels by increasing the amount of insulin the pancreas releases—but only when your blood sugar is rising.
+The medicine helps improve blood sugar levels by increasing the amount of insulin the pancreas releases — but only when your blood sugar is rising.

 This makes the risk of low blood sugar while taking the medication minimal.
-It also stops your liver from releasing sugar into the blood.
+It also stops your liver from releasing sugar into the blood and increases your body’s sensitivity to insulin.

-In clinical trials, people taking Mounjaro at the maximum dose of 15 mg per week lost:
+In clinical trials, people taking the drug at the maximum dose of 15 milligrams (mg) per week lost:

-- 12 pounds more than participants on the GLP-1 medication (semaglutide)
+- 12 pounds more than those taking the GLP-1 medication semaglutide

 - 29 pounds more than those on insulin degludec